Transformer-Guided Deep Reinforcement Learning for Optimal Takeoff Trajectory Design of an eVTOL Drone: Methodology

 Elements of an attention vector will be close to zero if the corresponding key vectors are dissimilar to the query vector---meaning the corresponding vector of sequence $\bm{X}_{enc}$ is irrelevant to $\bm{x}_{enc,i}$---and close to one if they are similar.
 The output of the attention mechanism is a weighted sum of the value vectors, using an element's attention vector as the weights,

-In practice, the attention mechanism is simultaneously run for many queries which are stacked into $\bm{Q}$, with the keys and values becoming $\bm{K}$ and $\bm{V}$ respectively.
+In practice, the attention mechanism is simultaneously run for many queries that are stacked into $\bm{Q}$, with the keys and values becoming $\bm{K}$ and $\bm{V}$, respectively.
 The matrix of outputs is then computed as

 In applications where the transformer will be generating one element at a time, as is the case in this work, it is important to prevent later elements in a trajectory from being attended to.
-This is done while calculating the attention matrix by masking out the inputs to the softmax containing unwanted connections as shown in Eqn.~\ref{eq:mask}.
+This is done while calculating the attention matrix by masking out the inputs to the softmax containing unwanted connections, as shown below:

 where the mask is a strictly upper triangular matrix of size $n$,